crooksnwhiskey/CART253/topics/assignments/mod-jam/process/planning.md

- make the frog have rotation controlled by keys. idk how to make the tongue sync.
+ make the frog have rotation controlled by keys. idk how to make the tongue sync. i give up on the tongue, new mechanic instead

 make the title page nicer